UdittLamba/tijori/README.md

 # tijori
-an opensource cloud sunced passowrd manager written in rust
+an opensource cloud synced passowrd manager written in rust